-- If the paper writes reports on anything related to afterschool or education, use that article as a starting point for your own editorial; the paper is more likely to print a Letter to the Editor if it responds to its own coverage.
-See Appendix 1 for sample Letters to the Editor.
+If the paper writes reports on anything related to afterschool or education, use that article as a starting point for your own editorial.

-- Send a copy of your letter to as many publications as you can in your area; you never know who will pick it up, and you can never have too much publicity.
-Make sure to use your database to reach out to high-profile members in the community who are sympathetic to your cause.
-Encourage and work with these individuals to place Letters to the Editor or Op-Eds in the local and regional news outlets.
+Send a copy of your letter to as many publications as you can in your area; you never know who will pick it up, and you can never have too much publicity.
+Encourage and work with high-profile members of your community to place Letters to the Editor or Op-Eds in the local and regional news outlets.

 Editorial Board Meetings

 Most newspaper editorials are written by editorial writers, not reporters.
 These writers are part of the newspaper's "editorial board," usually made up of the editorial page editor, editorial writers with responsibility for specific issue areas, and other ranking members of the newspaper staff.
 It is important to reach out to editorial boards to put ideas about afterschool-related articles on their radar.
 Here are some ideas:

 1. Put together a group of three or four local afterschool advocates, including a representative of an afterschool program and prominent members of the community.